1888 N352 Consolidated Cigarette / Paxi Cigarettes set an Extreme Rarity

 The cut images on the fronts are believed to be scraps from sheets of illustrations from Raphael Tuck.

 As stated on the backs, these “Fine colored relief cards” were packaged with Paxi brand cigarettes.
 100 subjects are advertised from various sports and backgrounds.
-Sports issues include baseball, tennis, and football players with jockeys, fencers, and others.
+Sports issues include baseball, tennis, and football players with jockeys, fencers, track and field athletes, and others.

 N352 Consolidated Cigarette / Paxi Cigarettes Checklist

 A full checklist is not known.
 However, the known cards I have seen are listed below.

 - Baseball player – Boston pitcher